FISHING REGULATIONS FOR BIG BEND NATIONAL PARK AND THE RIO GRANDE WILD AND SCENIC RIVER

 CAMPING AND BOATING PERMITS: A permit is required for boating or backcountry camping in Big Bend National Park and overnight boating in the Rio Grande Wild and Scenic River outside the park.
-The permit is available free of charge from any Park Ranger or at the park visitor centers.
+Permits are available at a park visitor center.

 LITTER AND TRASH: Please dispose of all trash properly.
 Toilet paper must be carried out as trash, not buried.
 Fish parts must be carried out or deposited in the main river current.

 GENERATORS: Generators and other portable motors or engines (excluding boat motors) cannot be operated in nondeveloped areas.
 Backcountry campsites are considered nondeveloped areas.

 BOATS: All motorboats are required to be numbered in accordance with state regulations.

 Last updated: June 29, 2021